pchaganti/gx-NoA/README.md

 Essentially, you can think of this project as a way to **max out a model's performance by trading response time for quality**.
 The best part is that you don't need a supercomputer. local-deepthink is designed to turn even a modest 32gb RAM CPU-only laptop into a powerful "thought mining" rig. 💻⛏️ By leveraging efficient local models, you can leave the network running for hours or even days, allowing it to "mine" a sophisticated solution to a hard problem.
 It's a fundamental shift: trading brute-force, instantaneous computation for the power of time, iteration, and distributed collaboration.

 ## Use Cases
 The **Qualitative Neural Network (QNN)** algorithm that powers this system is great for problems where the only clue you have is a vague question or for one-shotting very long prompting sessions.
+Best part?
+Soon you will be able to export the QNN into a JSON file and take it with you at the weight of only megabytes and plug it somewhere else to whatever LLM you like.
+If you create an RPG world, you could export its QNN and have other people prompt it.

 *   **For Non-Programmers: Ultra-Long Creative Generation** Think of local-deepthink as a way to handle prompts that require ultra-long or deeply creative outputs.
 Do you want to theory-craft a complex system or design the lore of an entire RPG world?
 Normally, this requires prompting a model repeatedly and figuring out different system prompts.
 With local-deepthink, you give the system a high-level goal, and the QNN figures out the rest.
 At the end of the run, it delivers a comprehensive, queryable knowledge base, and an interrogator chain can use your points of interest to generate an exhaustive final report.